cressie176/util-haven-projections/README.md

 - Updates must be made manually by engineers for each consumer
 - Effective dates are only practical at root document level
+- May have to retrospectively add data to historic data sets.
+In some cases the data will not be available.

 ## Usage